Dahlia 'Bishop of Llandaff'

 Lilium regale, and Lilium 'Star Gazer'

 Scented lilies in pots seem perfect for a small walled town garden.
 The enclosed space holds the scent.
-Aside from the perfume, they are of course showy and dramatic flowers, the kind of thing you need in a small garden where you can't rely on banks of perennials in vast herbaceous borders for impact, but have to choose a few choice plants that will make you think "wow" every time you see them.
+Aside from the perfume, they are of course showy and dramatic flowers, the kind of thing you need in a small garden where you can't rely on banks of perennials in vast herbaceous borders for impact.

 Photo of Lily 'Star Gazer